spring-projects/spring-net/readme.txt

 * Data.NHibernate.Northwind - Show use of Spring's NHibernate features.
 * WCFQuickStart - Show use of DI and AOP with WCF
 * NMSQuickStart - Sample application using NMS
-* MSMQ QuickStart - Sample applicaiton usingMSMQ
+* MSMQ QuickStart - Sample application using MSMQ
 * Quartz Example - Scheduling using Quartz

 7. How to build